aabozaid0094/storefront/README.md

 [comment]: <> (You must also ensure that any sensitive information is hashed with bcrypt.
 If any passwords are found in plain text in your application it will not pass.)

 #### To prepare the database(postgres is used):-
--Create two databases for the app/test with relevant names, for example, storefront/storefrontTest, using cmd as follows:- --create user stUser with password 'stUserPass';
+- Create two databases for the app/test with relevant names, for example, storefront/storefrontTest, using cmd as follows:- -- create user stUser with password 'stUserPass';
---create database storefront;
+-- create database storefront;
---create database storefrontTest;
+-- create database storefrontTest;
---grant all privileges on database storefront to stUser;
+-- grant all privileges on database storefront to stUser;
---grant all privileges on database storefrontTest to stUser;
+-- grant all privileges on database storefrontTest to stUser;
--Migrate database tables with the 'up' command `db-migrate up` or `npm run devMigrate` -For testing, migrating/clearing the database is included in the test command of `npm run test` -Environment relative variables names are self-explanatory and are put in a .env file in the root directory, they are as follows:-
+- Migrate database tables with the 'up' command `db-migrate up` or `npm run devMigrate`
+- For testing, migrating/clearing the database is included in the test command of `npm run test`
+- Environment relative variables names are self-explanatory and are put in a .env file in the root directory, they are as follows:-
---POSTGRES_HOST
---POSTGRES_PORT
---POSTGRES_DB
---POSTGRES_DBTest
---POSTGRES_USER
---POSTGRES_PASSWORD
+-- POSTGRES_HOST
+-- POSTGRES_PORT
+-- POSTGRES_DB
+-- POSTGRES_DBTest
+-- POSTGRES_USER
+-- POSTGRES_PASSWORD

 ### 3. Models